-Working with the different styles I was reminded of the late Jackson Pollock poured paintings—in particular the documentation of his painting process by Hanz Namuth and Paul Falkernburg in the filmJackson Pollock 51.
-In Pollock’s pictures the complex allure arises from how he layered the poured and dripped paint onto the canvas.
-Similar joyful experience and exciting results emerge by layering the different styles of Zebramatic type.
+Working with the different styles, I was reminded of the late Jackson Pollock poured paintings—particularly, the documentation of his painting process by Hanz Namuth and Paul Falkernburg in the film Jackson Pollock 51.
+In Pollock’s pictures, the complex allure arises from how he layered the poured and dripped paint onto the canvas.
+Similar joyful experiences and exciting results emerge by layering the different styles of the Zebramatic type.

-In the heart of the Design is Zebramatics unique texture.
+At the heart of the Design is Zebramatic’s unique texture.
 It is based on an analog distorted stripe pattern.
 The distortion is applied to a grade that makes the pattern complex but still consistent and legible.
 You can view some of the initial stripe patterns in the background of examples in the Gallery.
-Zebramatic POW, SLAM and WHAM each offer a distinct pallet of stripes—a unique zebra hide.
-POW andWHAM use different distortions of the same line width.
+Zebramatic POW, SLAM, and WHAM each offer a distinct pallet of stripes—a unique zebra hide.
+POW and WHAM use different distortions of the same line width.
 SLAM is cut from a wider pattern with thicker stripes.
 The letter cut and kerning is consistent throughout styles.

-Attention-grabbing textured or weathered fonts are ideal for headlines, ads, magazines and posters.
-In these situations rugged individuality, letter flow, and outline features are magnified and exposed.
+Attention-grabbing textured or weathered fonts are ideal for headlines, ads, magazines, and posters.
+In these situations, rugged individuality, letter flow, and outline features are magnified and exposed.
 Textured fonts also immediately raise the design questions of how to create alignment across a word and deal with repeated letters.